 Opportunities may also arise for secondments to other establishments and for appointments at HM Prison Service London headquarters and area offices throughout England and Wales.

+You can progress through managerial posts in order to build up further experience of different prison functions (e.g. security, performance management), different categories of prison or the different prison populations, e.g. mothers and babies, vulnerable prisoners or young offenders.
 Following this, you can apply for senior manager accreditation and then go on to govern your own prison.
 Prison governors have overall responsibility for the management of a team that includes prison officers, duty governors and other staff.

+Alternatively, you could transfer to a senior management position within HMPPS or move to a role outside of the prison service.
 Opportunities for senior managers include policy roles within the Civil Service or the Ministry of Justice, working with third sector providers or in ministers' private offices.

 In Scotland, promotion for officers is available at residential officer, officer instructor/vocational training officer, first-line managerial and senior managerial levels.
 Having completed the probationary period of one year, officers are able to apply for promotion and will be assessed on individual merit and ability.